-$^{^5\}mathrm{Stock}$ and Watson (2002), Forni and Reichlin (1996, 1998) and Forni et al. (1999, 2000)
+$^{^{9}}$ Stock and Watson (2002), Forni and Reichlin (1996, 1998) and Forni et al. (1999, 2000)

-$$\left(egin{array}{c} \mathbf{Z}t \\ \mathbf{F}t \end{array} ight) = \left[egin{array}{cc} \mathbf{\Phi}{11}(L) & \mathbf{\Phi}{12}(L) \\ \mathbf{\Phi}{21}(L) & \mathbf{\Phi}{22}(L) \end{array} ight] \left(egin{array}{c} \mathbf{Z}{t-1} \\ \mathbf{F}{t-1} \end{array} ight) + \left(egin{array}{c} \mathbf{u}t^Z \\ \mathbf{u}t^F \end{array} ight),$$ where \mathbf{Z}t are the variables included in the DSGE model and \mathbf{F}t is a small vector of unobserved factors extracted from a large data-set of macroeconomic time series, that capture additional economic information relevant to model the dynamics of \mathbf{Z}t .
-The system reduces to the standard VAR used to evaluate DSGE models if $\Phi{12}(L) = 0$, therefore, within this context, the relevant λ test would add to the usual DSGE model-related restrictions on $\Phi{11}(L)$ the restrctions $\Phi{12}(L) = 0$.
-To my knowledge, FAVAR have not been so far used to evaluate DSGE, interestingly what has instead happened is that FAVAR have been interreted as the reduced form of a DSGE model.
-This result has been achieved by removing the assumption that economic variables included in a DSGE are properly measured by a single indicator and by treating theoretical concepts of the model as partially observed to use the information set in factors to map them (Boivin and Giannoni, 2005).
-This approach makes a FAVAR the reduced form a DSGE model, altough the restrictions implied by DSGE model on a general FAVAR are very difficult to trace and model evaluation becomes even more difficult to implement.
+Beside this application there has been no work using FAVAR to evaluate DSGE, interestingly what has instead happened is that FAVAR have been interpreted as the reduced form of a DSGE model.
+This result has been achieved by removing the assumption that economic variables included in a DSGE are properly measured by a single indicator and by treating theoretical concepts of the model as partially observed to use the information set in factors to map them (Boivin and Giannoni,2005).
+This approach makes a FAVAR the reduced form a DSGE model, although the restrictions implied by DSGE model on a general FAVAR are very difficult to trace and model evaluation becomes even more difficult to implement.
 In fact, a very tightly parameterized theory model can have a very highly parameterized reduced form if one is prepared to accept that the relevant theoretical concept in the model are combination of many macroeconomic and financial variables.
 Identification of the relevant structural parameters, that is very hard also in DSGE model with observed variables (see Canova and Sala, 2006), becomes even harder.
 Natural advantages of this approach are increased efficiency in the estimation of the model and improved forecasting performance.
 However, model evaluation becomes almost impossible to pursue and a theoretical model can only by rejected by another theoretical model, while the implied statistical model is made so general that virtually no room is left to the data to reject a DSGE model.

-7 Conclusions
+9 Conclusions